Sed Festival: New Kingdom

-The most lavish of the Sed Festivals, judging by surviving inscriptions, were those of Amenhotep III (c.
+The most lavish of the Sed Festivals in the New Kingdom, judging by surviving inscriptions, were those of Amenhotep III (c.
 1360 BCE) and Ramesses II (who had his first of over a dozen in approximately 1249 BCE).

 Several pharaohs seem to have deviated from the 30-year tradition, notably two pharaohs of the Eighteenth Dynasty, Hatshepsut and Akhenaten, rulers in a dynasty that was recovering from occupation by foreigners, reestablishing itself, and redefining many traditions.

 Hatshepsut celebrated her Sed jubilee at Thebes, but she did this by counting the time she was the consort to her husband, and some recent research indicates that she did exercise authority usually reserved for pharaohs during his reign, thereby acting as a co-ruler rather than as his Great Royal Wife, the duties of which were assigned to their royal daughter.
 Upon her husband's death, the only eligible male in the royal family was a stepson and nephew of hers who was a child.
 He was made a consort and, shortly thereafter, she was crowned pharaoh.
 Some Egyptologists, such as Jürgen von Beckerath in his book Chronology of the Egyptian Pharaohs, speculate that Hatshepsut may have celebrated her first Sed jubilee to mark the passing of 30 years from the death of her father, Thutmose I, from whom she derived all of her legitimacy to rule Egypt.
 He had appointed his daughter to the highest administrative office in his government, giving her a co-regent's experience at ruling many aspects of his bureaucracy.
 This reflects an oracular assertion supported by the priests of Amun-Re that her father named her as heir to the throne.